expressjs/csurf/README.md

 If you have questions on how this module is implemented, please read [Understanding CSRF](https://github.com/pillarjs/understanding-csrf).

+## Deprecated

+This npm module is currently deprecated due to the large influx of security vulunerability reports received, most of which are simply exploiting the underlying limitations of CSRF itself.
+The Express.js project does not have the resources to put into this module, which is largely unnecessary for modern SPA-based applications.

+Please instead use an alternative CSRF protection package if you do need one: https://www.npmjs.com/search?q=express%20csrf

 ## Installation

 This is a [Node.js](https://nodejs.org/en/) module available through the